 Your kid’s caregiver is the last person you’d ever want to drive bananas.
 But, as in any close relationship, you’re probably doing something that makes her insane.
 We asked a real New York-area nanny with over a decade of experience working for multiple families to reveal her grievances—from the eye-opening to the jaw-dropping.
-Here, eight things she really, really wants you to stop doing.
+So if you want to abide by the proper nanny etiquette, here are the eight things she really, really wants you to stop doing.

 Unless light cleaning was part of the deal when you hired her, asking your sitter to Swiffer can be irksome.
 “With one family, I did plenty of housework for the kids already, like washing the baby’s laundry and the toddler’s towels,” says the nanny.
 “But when the dad would snarkily remark that the TV stand needed dusting, that was annoying.”